ilikeorangutans/blog/content/posts/test-driven-development.md

 ## Why The Pain?

-There's a few core issues with how TDD was approached in the above example.
-At its core TDD was reduced to its pure
-mechanics: "write tests for every method, write tests first".
-On top of that, there were software design issues that got laid bare by the attempt to test the code.
+There's a few core issues with how TDD was approached in the above example (and I've made all these mistakes).
+At its core TDD was reduced to its pure mechanics "write tests for every method, write tests first".
+On top of that, there were software design issues that got exposed by the attempt to test the code.

 ### TDD: It's about Behaviour, not Implementation

 In my opinion TDD is as much about testing as it is about software design.
-This point often gets lost in introductions to TDD but it's crucial and makes testing nicer and the structure of code better.
+This point often gets lost in introductions to TDD but it's crucial to understand that TDD affords better design and better design enables testing.

 Let me start by correcting the mantra we started out with.
 Instead of "_test all the methods_" it should say "_test the behaviour_".
 The underlying realization is that each unit of code should do one thing, it offers behaviour to its clients and **that** is what we want to test.

-This is where TDD enables good software design.
+This is how TDD enables good software design.
 Testing the actual behaviour helps us focus on what the unit under test should actually do.
 Our tests become about _what_ the code does, not _how_ it does it.
 When we write tests we only test the methods that facilitate the behaviour we want.
 Now, if we change the implementation that backs this behaviour, we don't need to change our tests because the behaviour should remain the same.